sprucehealth/voicebase/README.md

 ---------------------------------

 Set up the AWS keys as environment variables by adding the following to `~/.bashrc` or `~/.zshrc`:

 	export GOPATH=$HOME/go
 	export AWS_ACCESS_KEY='ASK_KUNAL_OR_SAM_FOR_ME'
 	export AWS_SECRET_KEY='ASK_KUNAL_OR_SAM_FOR_ME'

 Then:

 	$ source ~/.bashrc # or source ~/.zshrc

 Add the following lines to `/etc/hosts`.
 Reason you need this is because we currently use the same binary for the restapi as well as the website, and requests are routed based on the incoming URI

-	127.0.0.1       www.spruce.local
+	127.0.0.1       www.spruce.loc
-	127.0.0.1       api.spruce.local
+	127.0.0.1       api.spruce.loc

 Getting local instance of mysql setup
 ---------------------------------

 Before running the backend server locally, we want to get a local instance of mysql running, and setup with the database schema and boostrapped data.

 Install MySQL and get it running: